Designing a personalized apparel discovery experience

 Discovery of products

 There are two major components to Dittory: discovery and personalization.
 Both are heavily intertwined with each other.
-On starting the app a user lands on the live apparel feed, where products are shown based his interests.
+On starting the app a user lands on the live apparel feed, where products are shown based on his interests.
 Browsing the feed becomes all the more interesting because it allows for serendipitous discoveries of products closely matching users' interests.
 The feed is also how the app learns a user’s tastes day-to-day, when she 'likes' a product.

 I kept the feed simple to give prominence to the products.
 Only two types of items appear in the feed and in a consistent style: products and offers/announcements.
 The products occupy half or full width and the offers cover the entire width.
 To make more space for the product photos I made them bleed to the edges.
 This also gives the app a modern, minimalistc feel.
 Only the bare minimum product information is shown, along with the like button.